 - 60,000 Asia Miles (270,000 BOC points)

-All BOC points transfers must be done via this manual form; there’s no online rewards portal.
+Oh, and all BOC points transfers must be done via this manual form; there’s no online rewards portal.
+Naturally.

 Other card perks